Formulating a Hypothesis

 Sometimes I wish I had a barrel with fish, but the ease of catching those fish would frankly be too boring.
 I like to think of Detection Engineering or whatever you want to call it, a lot like being a netmaker, or someone who makes nets for the purpose of…catching fish.

 It is our job to find and catch fish, but not just any fish.
 We must catch invasive species of fish.
 Fish that upset normal order and flow and even in extreme cases, alter the ecosystem permanently.
 The challenge we face is that invasive species of fish can quickly propagate and adapt to new environments.
-They can be similar in appearance and even behavior to that of benign fish with only small and nearly indistinguishable differences can we tell them apart.
+They can be similar in appearance and even behavior to that of benign fish with only small and nearly indistinguishable differences to tell them apart.

 True, the act of crafting and testing a net isn’t the hardest part of the job.
 Real net making is becoming a lost craft due to outsourced large-scale manufacturing.
 Just the same, our detection nets can be automated in part or whole depending on the type of detection, I mean, the net you wish to deploy in your ecosystem.